GabrieleParimbelli/COLIBRI/doc/source/quickstart/test_fourier.rst

 ======================================

 Two files in the folder ``tests`` (namely ``test_fft.py`` and ``test_fftlog.py``) show some brief and documented example of how to use the functions contained in :ref:`fourier`.
+Alternatively, in the folder ``notebooks`` the equivalent Python notebooks can be found.
 Here we just want to show how to use the `FFTlog`-based functions :func:`colibri.fourier.iFFT_iso_3D` function to switch from Fourier space and compute correlation functions in real space.

 We know that the two-point correlation function is the 3D Fourier transform of the power spectrum, i.e.